cds-snc/covid-alert-data/README.md

 # covid-alert-data

-The COVID Alert Data repository contains aggregated metrics reported by the COVID alert system as a whole.
+The COVID Alert Data repository contains aggregated metrics reported by the COVID Alert system as a whole.
 The repository is updated nightly with data which was received the previous day.

 This metric data can be used to give insights into how the app is performing, the progression of OTK distribution and various other questions.
-For all metrics reported, for any value < 20 we have replaced the actual value with the text '<20'.
+For all metrics reported, for any value smaller than 20 we have replaced the actual value with the text '<20'.

 Note: Due to the privacy settings in the app, in-app metrics don't necessarily cover all of the phones running the application.
 The privacy guarantees mean we don't know if all phones are reporting in, or even what all phones means.
-The CSV files should be considered a sampling of the population of users who's devices have reported back metrics, a lower bound of the total for each in-app metric.
+The CSV files should be considered a sampling of the population of users whose devices have reported back metrics, a lower bound of the total for each in-app metric.

 The values in older files may also increase over time.
 This can happen